Can You Hold the Electrode While Stick Welding? When and How To

 When is it helpful to hold the welding rod?

-The most common case when it is helpful to hold the welding rod is to make an easier arc strike and start welding.
+The most helpful case for holding the rod is to get an easier arc strike and start welding.

 Before you start welding, the rod is cold.
-This makes striking the ark harder and increases the chances for the rod to stick to the workpiece.
-However, if you try to restart a used rod, the arc starts easier because it is hot.
+This makes striking the ark harder and increases the chances of sticking the rod to the workpiece.
+If you try to restart a hot rod, the arc starts easier.

-If you don’t manage to strike the arc and start welding with the first try, you risk damaging the workpiece with misplaced arc strikes.
-This makes it ugly, and you will waste time correcting it if appearance is of importance.
+If you don’t manage to strike the arc on the first try, you risk damaging the workpiece with misplaced arc strikes.
+This makes it ugly, and you will waste time correcting it if appearance is important.

-Furthermore, when a rod is a full length, the tip vibrates a lot when you are about to strike the arc.
-This is more noticeable with thinner rods, for example, 1/16″ (1.6mm).
+Furthermore, when a rod is at full length, the tip vibrates a lot when you strike the arc.
+This is more noticeable with thinner rods, for example, 1/16″ (1.6 mm) or 5/64″ (2 mm).
 A trembling rod tip makes striking the arc more difficult.

 If you have shaky hands or haven’t spent many hours welding on building good hand-eye coordination, a bad arc strike is more likely.

-Another scenario when you can find it helpful to hold the welding rod is when you want to tack the workpiece, especially when using a thin rod at full length.
+Another scenario when you want to hold the rod is when you want to tack the joint.

 How to hold the welding rod

-First, let’s see the scenario when you want a little help to start the arc with a new rod.
-For this case, you don’t actually need to hold or pinch the rod.
-Instead, you can touch the middle of the welding rod with your free hand.
+First, let’s see the case when you want help starting the arc with a new rod.
+Here, you don’t actually need to hold or pinch the rod.
+Instead, you can touch the middle of the rod with your free hand.

-If you find it difficult to restart a basic rod, scratch the flux at the tip with a rasp or sandpaper until it is the same length as the wire.
-Furthermore, scratch the wire if you see any flux on it.
+If you find it difficult to restart a used basic rod, scratch the tip with a rasp or sandpaper until the flux is at the same level as the wire.
+You also want to see the wire free from fused flux material.

-Now, if you want to tack your workpiece before you start welding it, you can actually hold the rod in the middle like a pen and tack.
+Now, if you want to tack your joint before welding it, you can actually hold the rod in the middle like a pen.
 Keep in mind that this technique is only good for a few tacks and works when the rod is cold.

 Dangers when holding the welding rod

-Now let’s see the dangers that come when holding the welding rod.
+Now let’s see the dangers that come when holding the rod.

 Electrical shock

-The most serious risk when touching or holding a welding rod is to get an electrical shock.
+The most serious risk when touching or holding a welding rod is getting an electrical shock.

-When the welding power supply is turned on, the rod is always “hot”.
+When the power supply is turned on, the rod is always “hot”.
 A low-voltage current waits at the rod’s tip and the base metal for you to strike the arc.
-This voltage is called Open-Circuit Voltage (OCV).
+We call this voltage Open-Circuit Voltage (OCV).

 After the arc starts, the voltage drops even lower between 17V and 25V, depending on the rod’s diameter.

-When wearing welding gloves and all the other typical personal protective equipment in good condition, you are well protected against electrical shock from the welding process.
+If you wear dry welding gloves in good condition, you are well protected against electrical shock if you touch the rod.

-But, if your gloves are damaged, your skin can come in contact with the rod, and the chances of shock increase.
+But, if your gloves are damaged, your skin can touch the rod, and the chances of shock increase.

 Burns

-The most common danger when touching or holding a welding rod is to burn your hand.
-Even If you wear very thick welding gloves.
+The most common danger when touching or holding a rod is burning your hand, even if you wear thick welding gloves.

 When the arc is on, the rod will get extremely hot very quickly.
-It heats the flux around it so much that gloves soon will not be able to protect your hand from burning.
-The result will be from a damaged glove up to a painful burn on your fingers.
+It heats the surrounding flux so much that gloves soon will not be able to protect your hand from burning.
+The result will be from a damaged glove up to a painful burn.

 If you feel the heat, you better stop and quickly take off the glove.
 The heat is only starting to pass through it and won’t stop even if you let go of the rod.